Dictionarry-Hub/profilarr/README.md

 ## ⚠️ Before Continuing

 - **This tool will overwrite any custom formats in your \*arr installation that have the same name.**
-- **Custom Formats MUST be imported before syncing any premade profile.**
 - **Always back up your Radarr and Sonarr configurations before using Profilarr to avoid unintended data loss.** (Seriously, do it.
 Even I've lost data to this tool because I forgot to back up my configs.)

 ## 🛠️ Installation